lingam03/HR_DataAnalysis/README.md

 # HR_DataAnalysis
-🎯 HR Data Analysis with Power BI: I analyzed a dataset of 161 employees to uncover key insights on job roles, compensation, gender diversity, and growth trends using Power BI.
-This project showcases my ability to transform raw data into actionable visualizations for informed workforce strategies.
+🎯 Complete HR Data Analysis with Power BI: Unveiling Workforce Insights

+I am excited to share the detailed HR data analysis project I recently completed, where I utilized Power BI to create a comprehensive dashboard that highlights key workforce insights.
+This project showcases my ability to transform raw HR data into meaningful visualizations and actionable insights.

+🔍 Project Overview
+This analysis was based on a dataset of 161 employees.
+The goal was to explore various aspects of the workforce, including job roles, compensation trends, leave balances, gender diversity, and overall growth.
+The result is a dynamic, interactive Power BI dashboard that provides key insights into workforce strategies